detekt/detekt/README.md

 The CLI uses jcommander for argument parsing.
 Following parameters are shown when `--help` is entered:

 ```
-The following option is required: --project, -p
+The following option is required: --input, -i

 Usage: detekt [options]
   Options: